-Fear is omni-present in nature.
+Fear is omni-present in nature, and for good reason.
 Everywhere you look, people, animals, and organisms die as a result of myriad threats in the environment.
-Fear is designed to make an individual take action to maximize their chance for survival in the face of these threats.
-Today, physical death from war, predators, and famine is a lot less common for the majority of people alive than it was in past eras, but but the fear of experiencing some negative emotion, like rejection or grief or sadness, abounds.
+Today, physical death from war, predators, and famine is a lot less common for the majority of people alive than it was in past eras.
+However, the fear of experiencing negative emotion, like rejection or grief or sadness, abounds.
 Fear motivates people to take action to neutralize threats to their physical or emotional threat well-being.
 However, the fear response in man can, and often does, become disorderly.

-Today I’ve transcribed a short clip in which the author Amen Alex discusses the relationship between lust and fear, which is often underrated.
-Lust is a source of instant gratification that immediately addresses the problem of fear.
-The problem is that lust typically enlarges fear shortly after the act, and it develops selfishness and self-centeredness in its subject.
-Lust weakens an individual’s ability to love and wreaks havoc on relationships.
+Today I’ve transcribed a short clip in which Alex Wilson discusses the relationship between lust and fear, which is often underappreciated.
+Lust is a source of instant gratification that immediately resolves the problem of fear.
+The problem is that lust typically enlarges fear shortly after the fact, while cultivating selfishness and self-centeredness in its subject.
+Lust weakens an individual’s ability to love others, and damages relationships.

 Lust is the devil’s most underrated weapon.
 Right next to comfortFame Montana